microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_82CU6.md

 For more information see: [Breaking change for Azure Service Fabric Linux customers](https://techcommunity.microsoft.com/t5/azure-service-fabric-blog/breaking-change-for-azure-service-fabric-linux-customers/ba-p/3604678)

 **Breaking Changes with  BackupRestoreService:**
-If an SF cluster has periodic backup enabled on any of the app/service/partition, post upgradation to 8.2.1686.9590, BRS fails to deserialize old BackupMetadata with changes in new release.
+If an SF cluster has periodic backup enabled on any of the app/service/partition, post upgrade to 8.2.1686.9590, BRS will fail to deserialize old BackupMetadata with changes in new release.
 BRS will stop taking backup and restore on the partition/service/app in question.
-Though user app, cluster and BRS remains healthy.
+Even though user app, cluster and BRS remains healthy.

 **Identifying the issue:**
-There are two ways to identifying and confirming the issue
+There are two ways to identify and confirm the issue

 A. If periodic backups were happening on any partition, it should be visible on SFX under Cluster->Application->Service->Partition->Backup.
 Here list of all backups being taken with creation time is available.
 Using this info and upgrade time, customer can identify whether a backup policy was enabled, backups were happening before upgrade and whether backups are happening post upgrade.